json-api/json-api/_format/1.0/index.md

 that type in its response.

-If a client does not specify the set of [fields] for a given resource type, the server **MAY** send a subset of the set of fields defined for the resource type; an empty set is acceptable.
+If a client does not specify the set of [fields] for a given resource type, the server **MAY** send all fields, a subset of fields, or no fields for that resource type.

 ```http
 GET /articles?include=author&fields[articles]=title,body&fields[people]=name HTTP/1.1